aamnah/notes/sysadmin/install-tor-project-ubuntu.md

 slug: install-tor-project-ubuntu
 ---

-There is a [bash script](https://github.com/aamnah/bash-scripts/blob/master/install/tor_project_ubuntu.sh) that takes care of everything in this article and more.
+NOTE: There is a [bash script](https://github.com/aamnah/bash-scripts/blob/master/install/tor_project_ubuntu.sh) that takes care of everything in this article and more.

+While most of you are familiar with Tor Browser, few are aware that it is a bundle that consists of two parts: the _browser_ and the _router_.
+You can use the _router_ to use commands like `tor`, `torify` and `torsocks`

 1. Create a `tor.list` file inside `/etc/apt/sources.list.d/`